zy10h/Youth-Football-Team-Management-System/README.md

 ## 8. Validation Rules

 - Guardian must provide at least one contact (email or phone)
-- Jersey numbers must be unique within a team
+- Kit numbers must be unique within a team
 - Players are assigned to teams based on age
 - Coaches cannot be assigned to teams with overlapping training days